 [Section 42J inserted by No. 20 of 2002 s.
 133.]

 42K.
-Term of enterprise order
+Enterprise order, term of and varying etc.

 (1) Subject to this section, an enterprise order operates for the term specified in the order.

 (2) An enterprise order must provide for the day on which it expires which cannot be more than 2 years from and including the day on which it comes into operation.